ubisoft/shotmanager/README.md

 </p>

-## Pre-releases
-The latest pre-release version is: [Shot Manager V 2.0.102 Beta](https://github.com/ubisoft/shotmanager/releases/tag/v2.0.102_Beta).
-Track the changes here: [Pre-releases and Experimental](https://ubisoft-shotmanager.readthedocs.io/en/latest/experimental/experimental.html#experimental)

 ## Disclaimer

->**This tool is currently supported for Blender 3.1, 3.0 and LTS 2.93**
+>**This tool is currently supported for Blender 3.2, 3.1 and LTS 2.93**
 >
->It was initially developed for an animated TV series production in 2020 on Blender 2.83.
-It has the features that were needed at the time but it may not be considered as feature complete for a more generic purpose.
-In spite of all our efforts to make it reliable some troubles may occur in use cases we have not faced.
+> In spite of all our efforts to make it reliable some troubles may occur in use cases we have not faced.

 <br />